SK-CERT/ansible-role-intelmq/README.md

 IntelMQ is an IT security solution capable of collecting and processing security feeds (such as log files) using a message queuing protocol.

-This roles installs the IntelMQ along with the user interface for its configuration and provisioning.
+This roles installs the IntelMQ along with the user interface for its configuration and management.

 Requirements
 ------------